 I later became a professional dancer and traveled to the mainland and abroad and danced in luau shows in Waikiki for Leina'ala Simmerson.
-Noelani Cypriano was our drummer and Leimomi Ho our line captain.
-In shows at the Royal Hawaiian Hotel, Kimo Kahoano, a fire knife dancer, was my partner and Marlene Sai was the featured female singer.
+Nohelani Cypriano was our drummer and Leimomi Ho our line captain.
+In shows at the Royal Hawaiian Hotel, Kimo Kahoano was our fire knife dancer and my hula partner; Marlene Sai was the featured female singer.
 Our dedication and discipline under the direction of Kimo Mansfield was a challenge.
 We had to adhere to strict rules in appearance, manners, and overall conduct.
-For being a hula dancer was very special back then.
+Being a hula dancer was very special.

-I was offered to do a two week promotion for American President Lines on the passenger liner steamship, President Cleveland.
+I was offered to do a two-week promotion for American President Lines on the passenger liner steamship, President Cleveland.
 This promotion developed into a committment which lasted nearly three years.
-Traveling to such exotic countries such as Japan, Hong Kong, Taiwan, Thailand, Singapore, Philippines, Borneo, India, Africia, Peru, Chili, Argentina.
-Acapulco, Brazil, Canada, Tahiti, and New Zealand brought rewarding memories and an opportunity to share our Hawaiian culture.
+Traveling to exotic countries such as Japan, Hong Kong, Taiwan, Thailand, Singapore, Philippines, Borneo, India, Africa, Peru, Chili, Argentina, Acapulco, Brazil, Canada, Tahiti, and New Zealand brought rewarding memories and an opportunity to share our Hawaiian culture.

 One day I was asked to teach a few young girls the hapa haole hula.
 These little girls brought their friends and before I realized it, the class increased tremendously.
-Their eagerness to learn was so refreshing, this brought back memories of my childhood.
+Their eagerness to learn was so refreshing.
+This also brought back memories of my childhood.
 I was thrilled to watch the progress of my haumana.

-The art of hula is recognized throughout the world for it is a dance form was well as the history of our kupuna.
-Their mana'o was transformed through songs and dances within our body and soul as a way of communication.
-It is also a way of expressing our cultural heritage, the wealth of our Hawaiian Islands which make us so unique.
-In the Islands, unconditional love is shared through the hula haumana where mental and physical discipline are obtained.
-Respect and loyalty are traditions and values vital to our culture.
+The art of hula is recognized throughout the world for it is a dance form as well as the history of our kupuna.
+Their mana'o was transformed within our body and soul through songs and dances as a way of communication, a way of expressing our cultural heritage, the wealth of our Hawaiian Islands which make us so unique.
 Only in Hawai'i, a multitude of ethnic culture is able to accept the differences in peace and harmony.
 This is truly the meaning of aloha.
-I am honored to have the opportunity to share this art of Hawai'i and be a part of the Hawaiian Renaissance.
-Hula is a Continual Learning.
-Kimo Alamu unserfishly continues to Share his expertise, manar and encouragement with me- I will always be a haumann encouragement with me- I will always be a haumann encouragement with me- I will always he inspiration under the direction of uncle beorge Mage, his inspiration in Spirit, Love and Knowledge-
+I am honored to have the opportunity to share this art of Hawai'i and be a part of the Hawaiian hula haumana where mental and physical discipline are obtained.
+Kimo Alama Keaulana unselfishly continues to share his expertise, mana'o, and encouragement with me.
+I will always be a haumana under the direction of Uncle George Naope, his inspiration in spirit, love, and knowledge.
+Respect and loyalty are traditions and values vital to our culture.